MarcGueury/oci-genai-agent-ext-lab/1-install/install.md

 ### Prerequisites

 - An OCI Account with sufficient credits where you will perform the lab.
 (Some of the services used in this lab are not part of the *Always Free* program.)
-- Choose which web browser to use before you start.
-There is an option in a later lab to download a github repo to your local computer using the OCI Console Cloud Shell.
 - Check that your tenancy has access to the **Frankfurt or London or Chicago Region**
     - For Paid Tenancy
         - Click on region on top of the screen
-        - Check that the Frankfurt or London or Chicago Region is there (Green rectangle)
+        - Check that the Frankfurt or London or Chicago Region is there
         - If not, Click on Manage Regions to add it to your regions list.
 You need Tenancy Admin right for this.
         - For ex, click on the US MidWest (Chicago)
         - Click Subscribe